 You might not be aware of it, but there are a number of support groups for ostomates in most regions across the UK.
 Whilst having a stoma might make you feel alone, these support groups encourage people to talk to each other about their feelings and life in general.
-You can find out where your nearest support group is and how often they meet by clicking here.
+If you want to attend, find out where your nearest support group is and how often they meet.

 Join Colostomy UK’s closed Facebook group

 Perhaps a sign of the times, but Colostomy UK have set up a Facebook group for like-minded ostomates to talk and share their experiences with each other online.
 The great thing about this is that, with almost 7,000 members, there will always be somebody who is free to talk.
 Although it may not be the same as a face-to-face meeting, the support is still there.
 The group is a ‘closed’ group, which means that only members will be able to see what you post.

 Talk to your friends, family and close colleagues

 The chances are that your family members will already be aware of your stoma and were there for you during your surgery.
 The same goes for your close friends, too.
 If you’re ever feeling down, you know that you can count on your loved ones to be able to open up to.
 In addition to this, your employer might also be aware of your situation if you had a lot of time off work during your operation and recovery.
 Some ostomates find it beneficial to have someone at work who is aware of their stoma and understands the day-to-day challenges it can bring.

 Speak to your stoma nurse or a Goldcare nurse

 Whilst it’s good to get your worries off your chest, there are some issues that not everybody has the answer to or knows the best way to help.
 If you ever have any issues with regards to your stoma itself you can always speak to your dedicated stoma nurse.
 They will be able to give guidance and listen to any worries you might have about your stoma.
 In addition to this, there is also the option to get in touch with one of our own healthcare professionals.
 They can provide impartial guidance and product support.